blakegarretson/essentials/main.md

 ## Password Manager

 - [Bitwarden](https://bitwarden.com/) is the best open source, cross-platform password manager that I’ve ever tried.
 And the best part is the free version is more than enough for most people.
 There are desktop and mobile clients, browser extensions, a web app, and a command line interface.
 Bitwarden works everywhere you need it.
+    - If you are only using Apple hardware, Apple Passwords is a great alternative with with seamless integration across mobile and desktop clients.

 ## AI Assistant